 3. MIMA Museum: History of Culture 2.0

 The MIMA or or Millennium Iconoclast Museum of Art is one of the newest art museums in Europe.
 MIMA fuses multiple genres together, including graphic design, street art, illustration, tattoo art, and comic design.
 The museum’s pioneering concept is to “explore a history of culture 2.0” and become a “defining museum of contemporary art”.
-It might be a bit of a challenge, but the museum only opened its doors a few months ago (March 2016).
+It might be a bit of a challenge, but the museum only opened its doors in 2016.
 I can honestly say I haven’t seen any other museum like it, so MIMA’s future definitely looks promising.

 The museum is quite small and the normal ticket price is €9, but the entrance fee is only €7,50 for students and teens under 18 years of age.
 It’s a small price to pay for one of the most Instagrammable hotspots in Brussels, if you ask me.
 As you can see, I had a bit of a mini photo shoot in the rainbow-esque room that displays Maya Hayuk’s work called “City Lights”.
 Look at it!
 Can you blame me?